-- 5.3.1 Royal Leamington Spa is fortunate in having a large number of high-quality green spaces within, and adjoining, the town's built-up area.
+- 5.3.1 Royal Learnington Spa is fortunate in having a large number of high-quality green spaces within, and adjoining, the town's built-up area.
 These green spaces make a significant contribution to the quality of life and character of the area and they also act to reduce flooding caused by climate change by allowing rainfall absorption.
 The RLSNDP is a key opportunity to identify these spaces and to set detailed planning policy for them. - 5.3.2 The Town Council also recognises the importance of the Green Belt adjoining the town.
 This is protected in national planning policy and the strategic planning policy of the Warwick District Local Plan.
-The Town Council will seek to ensure that Green Belt boundaries are maintained in the future (RLSNDP, Objective 3, Target E).

-Policy RLS8- Protecting Local Green Space
+Policy RLS8 - Protecting Local Green Space